-A representative from the credit union is available on campus every Wednesday from noon to 2:00 p.m. in Human Resources and every Thursday from noon to 2:00 pm in Iacocca Hall.
+A representative from the credit union is available on campus every Wednesday from noon to 2:00 p.m. in the Human Resources office and every Thursday from noon to 2:00 p.m. in Iacocca Hall.
 Membership is open to all salaried university staff and their families.
 Both savings and loan services are offered.
 Contributions or payments can be deducted from your pay.
 More information about the credit union's services can be found on the web at: http://btcu.org.